 In his first appearance, "Medium Well Done," James Lee actually plays only a minor role.
 The real hero is a Chinese cook with a meat cleaver who beheads the murderer as he tries to escape.
 "To his countrymen James Lee Wong was a member of the Wong family ... but to the public at large and on the federal payrolls, [he] was more simply James Lee."

-And so on.
-He takes his orders from the Treasury Chief in Washington DC, has several well-trained subordinates at his immediate disposal, a knowledge of chemistry (just like Sherlock Holmes), and solves myriad cases, from opium import into San Francisco (he has an apartment in Chinatown; all his neighbors in the building are agents under his command).
+But by the second story, "Thirty Thousand Dollar Bomb," Wong is clearly the star of the series.
+He mostly takes his orders from the Treasury Chief in Washington DC, has several well-trained subordinates at his immediate disposal (most of his neighbors in this Chinatown building are agents under his command), a knowledge of chemistry (just like Sherlock Holmes), and solves myriad cases, from opium smuggling to counterfeiting rings.

 The last film, Phantom of Chinatown, starring Keye Luke, who actually was Chinese-American, was something of a Hollywood first.
 Prior to then, Asian leads were invariably played by Caucasians.